TerjeRu/my_first_rails_app/README.md

 https://www.theodinproject.com

-This project is the result of the first tutorials in The Odin Projects Web Development 101 course.
+This app is the result of the first tutorials in The Odin Project Web Development 101 course.
+It's a database called Cars with fields for make, model and year.
+The app lets you add, edit, show or delete entries.